lamtrhieu/stably-test/README.md

-# Test
+# Stably Prime Test

 I have try to use golang to implement a simple html web app.

 ## Usage

-- Clone the code from git@github.com:lamtrhieu/stably-test.git
+- Clone the code from `git@github.com:lamtrhieu/stably-test.git`
-- Build the docker file docker build -t my-go-app .
+- Build the docker file <code>docker build -t myapp . </code>
-- Check the image
+- Check the image is built successfully with  <code>docker images</code>
-- Run the image
+- Run the image <code>docker run -p 8080:8081 -it myapp</code>
 - Access http://localhost/

 ## Approach